spxak1/weywot/guides/ThinkPad_X13_Yoga_Gen3_Touch.md

 The touchscreen device is a WACF2200 (supported) with an id of **056A:5284**.

 ## Create the file for libwacom to identify the touchscreen
+More details regarding these files and more are [here](https://github.com/linuxwacom/libwacom/blob/master/README.md).

 These files are in ```/usr/share/libwacom```.

 Doing a quick ```ls``` in that folder shows many files named ```isdv4-XXXX.tablet```.